Chicken Noodle Soup — Nutrients, Health Benefits, And Shopping Tips

 Chicken noodle soup is often consumed for its comforting effects, especially when sick.

-Store unopened cans of chicken noodle soup in a cool, dry place.
-Once opened, transfer to an airtight container, refrigerate, and use within three to four days.
-Homemade chicken noodle soup should be refrigerated and used within three to four days, or frozen for up to three months.
+Store unopened cans of chicken noodle soup in a cool, dry area.
+After opening, transfer to an airtight container and refrigerate, using it within 3-4 days.
+Homemade chicken noodle soup should also be refrigerated for 3-4 days or frozen for up to 2-3 months.

 Health benefits